Learn something new every day

 @Sierra02 - My mother taught me a method for cooking creme de caramel that turns out perfect every time.
 I don't know exactly what measurement of ingredients your using but for the sake of this post, I'll assume you used a standard recipe.

 To start with combine the sugar, cream and vanilla in a saucepan on the stove.
 Bring to a scalding but do not boil.
 Then add the mixture to the egg yolks but be careful not to incorporate too much air.

 Then I place the ramekins on a sheet pan and fill them with the cream mixture.
 Put the pan in a oven set at 375 degrees and fill the pan up with water.

-Now take another sheet pan, and this is a very important step, and place it directly on top of the other pan with all the sides securely touching.
+another sheet pan, and this is a very important step, and place it directly on top of the other pan with all the sides securely touching.
 You want to create a hot water bath that holds in steam.